-Prior to 2019, Children’s Hospital New Orleans was not reviewing staffing analytics in the radiology department.
+Prior to 2019, Children’s Hospital New Orleans was not regularly reviewing staffing analytics in the radiology department.
 Patient volumes were steady.
 But in 2019, leaders wanted a better idea of growth projections for the department and began examining time and volume data from the previous three years.

 They determined ideal staff-to-volume ratios, gained an understanding of day-to-day variances, and illustrated peak performance and staff waste.
-In 2020, Children’s Hospital New Orleans was identified as a top performer for staffing efficiency among CHA’s PROSPECT data participants.
+In 2020, Children’s Hospital New Orleans was identified as a top performer for staffing efficiency among CHA’s PROSPECTSM data participants.

 “As management, we have to be cognizant of volume and evidence-based management,” Chadley Blackburn, directory of Radiology, says.
 “We try to use evidence-based management, prior history and data to build our scheduling model.”

 Blackburn and Donna Goodlett, assistant director of Radiology, have established a department with flexible scheduling and an open-door policy that promotes transparency between staff and leadership.